sunpy/sunpy/docs/guide/acquiring_data/database.rst

                        database!
 starred                Entries can be starred to mark them.
 By default,
                        this value is False.
-fits_header_entries    A list of :class:`tables.FitsHeaderEntry` instances.
+fits_header_entries    A list of `tables.FitsHeaderEntry` instances.
-fits_key_comments      A list of :class:`tables.FitsKeyComment` instances.
+fits_key_comments      A list of `tables.FitsKeyComment` instances.
-tags                   A list of :class:`tables.Tag` instances.
+tags                   A list of `tables.Tag` instances.
 ====================== ===================================================

 * The ``id`` attribute is automatically set if an entry is added to a database.